-Two of the 2017 NextNotes winners speak on the impact of their teachers:
+Two of the 2018 NextNotes winners speak on the impact of their teachers:

 ACF and MakeMusic will honor all of these significant educators by awarding them a subscription to SmartMusic®, an interactive music software program for use in their classrooms.
 SmartMusic provides guided practice, assessment and documentation, and an extensive repertoire library to bolster student learning.
-The 2017 NextNotes winners will also receive Finale® notation software as a part of their larger award package.
+The 2018 NextNotes winners will also receive Finale® notation software as a part of their larger award package.

 In June, the NextNotes winners will travel to Minneapolis, Minnesota for continued mentorship with leading composers Carol Barnett, Joshua Clausen, and Joseph Horton, as well as rehearsals and performance of their winning works by professional musicians.
-The NextNotes Showcase Concert will take place at 7:30pm on June 24th at the Lab Theater (700 N 1st St, Minneapolis, Minnesota.)
+The NextNotes Showcase Concert will take place at 7:30pm on June 23rd at the Lab Theater (700 N 1st St, Minneapolis, Minnesota.)
 The Showcase is free and open to the public.

 ACF and MakeMusic are thankful to these exceptional educators, and look forward to helping more of their students thrive due to their dedication and inspiration.

-2018 NextNotes High School Composition Awards applications are now being accepted.
+2019 NextNotes High School Composition Awards applications are now being accepted.

 NextNotes applications are submitted electronically through an online process.
-Six composers will be chosen to receive a scholarship along with travel to Minneapolis-St. Paul for a two-day workshop with professional composer mentors and professional musicians in June 2018.
+Six composers will be chosen to receive a scholarship along with travel to Minneapolis-St. Paul for a two-day workshop with professional composer mentors and professional musicians in June 2019.
 The workshop will conclude with an awards ceremony and culminating concert of the winning works.